dequelabs/axe-core/doc/rule-descriptions.md

 ## WCAG 2.0 and 2.1 level AAA rules

 Rules that check for conformance to WCAG AAA success criteria that can be fully automated.
+These are disabled by default in axe-core.

 | Rule ID                                                                                                                            | Description                                                                                              | Impact  | Tags                                           | Issue Type                 | ACT Rules                                          |
 | :--------------------------------------------------------------------------------------------------------------------------------- | :------------------------------------------------------------------------------------------------------- | :------ | :--------------------------------------------- | :------------------------- | :------------------------------------------------- |